-Individuals, including parents, or organizations may file a signed, written State Complaint (complaint) with the ADE/ESS/DR if they believe a public agency responsible for providing education to children with disabilities is not in compliance with Part B of IDEA law or regulations or the corresponding provisions of the Arizona Revised Statutes and/or the Arizona Administrative Code that implement Part B of IDEA.
+Individuals, including parents, or organizations may file a signed, written State Complaint (complaint) with the ADE/ESS/DR if they believe a public agency responsible for providing education to children

 The complaint procedures outlined in this document are available for resolving any complaint that meets the required criteria that follow.
 ADE/ESS/DR provides a model form in both English and Spanish with the required content to assist parents and other parties to file a complaint.
 The use of the model form is not required to file a complaint.